Meme Stocks, Social Investing, and the Future of Market Stability

 Foreign Investors and their USD Holdings

 Over the past two decades, foreign investors have increased their holdings of USD securities – but by how much?
-Amy Wang Huber, assistant professor of finance at Wharton, gets to the bottom of dollar asset holding and hedging around the globe in her 2023 paper, co-authored with Wenxin Du.
-In...Read More
+Amy Wang Huber, assistant professor of finance at Wharton, gets to the bottom of dollar asset holding and hedging around the globe in her 2023 paper, co-authored with Wenxin Du, and...Read More